jodersky/codename/README.md

 authoritative answer.

 ```
 Usage: codename [OPTIONS...]
-[SPECIFICATION...]
+[SPECIFICATION] [NUM]
-Generate a random codename according to a specification ("A a n" by default).
+Generate a random codename according to a specification, a number of times
+("A a n" 10 times by default).

 Options: